Catching Massey In A Lethal Lie: Forensic Study of Invoice Demonstrates Fraudulent Killing of Harry Kelly

 The Failure of the 'ICU' Contract: I Paid for ‘Maintenance & Care’ But Got Negligence & Sedation

-I was charged $320 for "CA ICU Hospital and Maintenance Fees" for November 30th (in addition to the $277 the night before for an after hours consult by a vet so young I find it hard to believe she was even out of high school – and the degree to which she was out of her depth had a deer-in-the-headlights look etched into her face.
+I was charged $320 for "CA ICU Hospital and Maintenance Fees" for November 30th (in addition to the $277 the night before for an after hours consult by a vet so young I find it hard to believe she was even out of high school – and the degree to which she was out of her depth had a deer-in-the-headlights look etched into her face).

-Yet, as I detail graphically in It Wasn’t ‘Euthanasia’.
-It Was A Calculated Cover-Up & A Pre-Meditated, Coerced, Clinical Killing LINK TO ARTICLE, while I walked through the ICU doors and heard my blind dog screaming while the staff ignored him to coo over a kitten and share a jovial social conversation, I find I was $320 for "Maintenance and Care”.
-Yet that care comprised of nothing other than (a) intentional negligence, and (b) the unnecessary and unauthorised convenience-sedation of a dehydrated senior dog with a dangerous cocktail of potent – and potentiated – strong sedatives.
+Yet, as I detail graphically in NOT ‘Euthanasia’ . . .
+A Cover-Up & A Coerced Termination Under False Pretences, while I walked through the ICU doors and heard my blind dog screaming while the staff ignored him to coo over a kitten and share a jovial social conversation, I find I was $320 for "Maintenance and Care”.

 The Clinical Contradiction